cube3power/atsd/api/data/messages/webhook.md

 #### Filter Parameters

-The filter parameters contain patterns that the converted message tags must satisfy in order to be included in the message command.
-The patterns support `*` as a wildcard.
+The filter parameters contain patterns that the converted message tags must satisfy in order to be included in the generated message command.

 | **Name** | **Description** |
 |---|---|